penguineer/synctexng-rmq-server/README.md

 # SyncTexNG RabbitMQ Server

-> This is another go on SyncTex, this time connecting via RabbitMQ.
+> Yet another approach to SyncTex, leveraging RabbitMQ for communication.

-The goal of this application is to take LaTex documents, as individual file or as a more complex archive of multiple files, and compile it into a PDF document, while using purely RabbitMQ for communication.
+This application processes LaTeX documents, either as individual files or complex archives, and compiles them into PDF documents using RabbitMQ for communication.

-This application does not make any assumptions regarding the LaTeX content.
-Generating specific files from templates etc. is left to calling agents.
+It does not impose any constraints on the LaTeX content.
+Tasks such as generating specific files from templates are left to the calling agents.

 ## Configuration